larus-breeze/sw_sensor/README.md

 Pull latest changes:

     git pull --recurse-submodules

 # Build Configurations
 - Release used for release versions (Max. optimized, no debug info)
-- Debug  used for normal development
+- Debug  used for development

 # Flash and prepare the sensor hardware
 ## STM32
-- Flash via USB using the STM32CubeProgrammer and a compiled binary sw_sensor.elf file from here: https://github.com/larus-breeze/sw_sensor/releases  Keep the Boot Button pressed when inserting the USB-Cable to start the STM32 in the DFU bootloader mode.
+- Flash via USB using the STM32CubeProgrammer and a compiled binary sw_sensor.elf file from here: https://github.com/larus-breeze/sw_sensor/releases
-- Compile, Flash and Debug using the STM32CubeIDE with a connected ST-Link debugger
+Hold the Boot Button pressed on power-on to start the STM32 in the DFU bootloader mode.
+Use "STM32CubeProgrammer" to flash the STM32 micro-controller in USB-DFU-mode.

 ## ESP32 controller
-- Flash the *.ino file below ESP32_Firmware with arduino studio and the esp32 usb connector
+- Flash the *.ino file below ESP32_Firmware with arduino studio and the esp32 usb connector.
+- Optionally: Use the arduino IDE to change the device name and the RF mode (Bluetooth or WLAN).

 ## Prepare an sd-card with configuration files
 - put a sensor_config.txt file (example in Configuration_files) in the sd cards root directory.
 Adjust nick, roll, yaw in degree according to the sensors mounting orientation.
 All angles set to 0 (default) means an orientation so that the pilot can see the LEDs and USB connectors and Rj45 connectors and tubes are in flight direction.
-It is adwised to check the configured orientation by observing the heading, roll and nick angle using an ahrs display.
-Initially a not so correct heading is acceptable as the magnetic calibration algorithm needs some time in the air to find the calibration parameters.
-A 30 minutes flight with some right and left turns should be sufficient.
+It is advised to check the configured orientation by observing the heading, roll and nick angle using an ahrs display, e.g. using OpenSoar' horizon display.
+Initially the heading may be inaccurate as the magnetic calibration algorithm needs some time in the air to find the exact calibration parameters.
+A 30 minutes flight with some right and left turns should be sufficient to calibrate the compass module.
-- Create a directory with the name "logger" to enable logging of all measurement data with 100Hz
+- Optionally: Create a directory with the name "logger" to enable logging of all measurement data with 100Hz
-- Create a directory with the name "magnetic" to enable the logging of magnetic calibration events.
-There should be a few of these events initially are installing the sensor.
+- Optionally: Create a directory with the name "magnetic" to enable the logging of magnetic calibration events.
+There should be a few of these events during the calibration process.
+If you observe frequent additional events you probabely have moving ferromagnetic parts in the vicinity of the magnetometer.

-### Additional developer option:
+### Additional developer options:
 - Put an empty file with the name: "sensor.readings" in order to switch the serial output format from Larus NMEA syntax to pure sensor raw data values.
-- Additionally put an empty file with the name "magnetic.calibration" onto the sd-card in order to start a magnetic ground calibration.
-This is a development feature and not required, nor advised for normal operation.
+- Additionally put an empty file with the name "magnetic.calibration" onto the root-directory of the sd-card in order to start a magnetic ground calibration.
+This is a development feature and is usually not required nor advised for a standard installation.